concord-consortium/portal-pages/README.md

 As an alternative you can use the ResourceOverride chrome plugin described in the next section instead of modifying your local portal config.
 I'm not sure if the live-reload feature of the portal pages server will work in this case.

-## Testing local portal pages on a Remote Portal
+## Testing local Portal Pages with a remote Portal

 You can use the proxy setup described above to test out some parts of portal pages with content from a remote portal.
 However several portal features do not work properly.
 An alternative which seems to work better is to use the [ResourceOverride Chrome extension](https://github.com/kylepaulsen/ResourceOverride) to override all requests to the portal-pages library js and css with your local javascript.